Ordina-JTech/fordintysa-ci/homepage/html/homepage.md

 If you tick the box to let Jenkins email notifications, it will only send emails for _failed_ builds.
 The majority of builds will succeed and don't need any attention.
 Emails will be sent by default to all developers that changed any code since the previous succeeded build.
+Another email will be sent as soon as someone fxied the issue and the build is stable again.

-That's good to know: Jenkins won't spam you.
+_That's good to know: Jenkins won't spam you, and will tell you also when the panic is over._

-This specific instance of Jenkins cannot even spam you, the email config should not work.
+_This specific instance of Jenkins cannot even spam you, the email config should not work._

 ## ![jenkins-logo](images/jenkins.png) <span>Configure Build Item &mdash; Post Build Actions (_Acties na Bouwpoging_)</span>